testground/docs/writing-test-plans/test-plan-manifest.md

 ### Defaults

 Enclosed in a defaults section are default builders.
-These are variables which can be used as defaults for the plan In this section, we set the default builder and runner.
+These are variables which can be used as defaults for the plan.
+In this section, we set the default builder and runner.

 ```text
 [defaults]